KSP-RO/RealHeat/RealHeat/Readme_RH.txt

 Changelog:
 v1.1
 * Supports changing aeroFX now.
 Defaults to making it intense down low, so you can set the normal aeroFX settings to much lower scaling to not have flames on ascent.
+Supports aeroFXdensityExponent1 (default = 2.0) and aeroFXdensityMult1 default = 90), and the final density passed to aeroFX will be (density^aeroFXdensityExponent1 * aeroFXdensityMult1 + density^PhysicsGlobals.aeroFXDensityExponent) instead of just density^PhysicsGlobals.aeroFXDensityExponent.

 v1.0
 * Initial release version of RealHeat for KSP 1.0.4.